SandraT22/programming-language-suggester/README.md

 * Bootstrap
 * JQuery
 ## Description
-_This simple html website that asks a series of 5 questions to determine a programming language to suggest that the user starts learning.
-After the user submits their answers, the results will pop up along with a link to the Epicodus website where they can learn more about coding and an option to click to hide their results._
+_This simple html website that asks a series of 5 questions to determine a programming language to suggest for the user to start learning.
+After the user selects their answers from the drop down menu, they click the "Show my results" button, the results will pop up underneath the submit button along with a link to the Epicodus website and an option to click to take the quiz again._
 ## Setup/Installation Requirements
 * Clone this repository to your desktop.
 * Navigate to the top level of the directory.